andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```
 This converter maps the JWT token information to a _LibraryUser_ by associating
 these via the _email_ claim.
-The authorities are read from _groups_ claim in the JWT token and mapped
+It reads the authorities from _groups_ claim in the JWT token and maps these
 to the corresponding authorities.
 This way we can map these groups again to our original authorities, e.g. _ROLE_LIBRARY_ADMIN_.